sreejithbnaick/flutter-hackernews/README.md

 5. ~~Share links via QR code.~~ Can generate QR code now.
 6. ~~Export & Import Bookmarks.~~ Can export and import bookmarks.
 7. ~~Bookmark other webpages.~~ Can bookmark other web pages too.
-8. Open webpage from QR code.
+8. ~~Open webpage from QR code~~.
+Can open webpage from Flutter HackerNews website or any QR code to web url.
 9. Bookmark from QR code.
 9. Error State Handling: Refresh Page, Refresh Item, Retry, Offline support.